Ultimate Humboldt Redwoods State Park Wedding and Elopement Guide

 Miranda

-Miranda is a charming town of around 500 people.
-There’s a small grocery store, the cutest cafe, and a great coffee shop.
-If you’re looking to stay as close to the park as possible, Miranda borders right on the park and is a great option.
+Miranda is a charming, tiny town with a population of around 500 people.
+It has a small grocery store, the cutest cafรฉ, and a great local coffee shop.
+If youโ€™re looking to stay as close to the park as possible, this is one of the best options since it borders Humboldt Redwoods State Park.

 BEL Rancho – A charming forest cabin just a few minutes outside of town.
 This particular Airbnb will have you feeling like you’re staying in a treehouse.
 Super cozy and private!